sklump/aries-rfcs/features/0036-issue-credential/README.md

 * `comment` -- an optional field that provides human readable information about this Credential Request, so it can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
 * `requests~attach` -- an array of [attachments](../../concepts/0017-attachments/README.md) defining the requested formats for the credential.
-  * For Indy, the attachment is a base64-encoded version of the data returned from [`indy_prover_create_credential_req()`](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L658).
+  * For Hyperledger Indy, the attachment is a base64-encoded version of the data returned from [`indy_prover_create_credential_req()`](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L658).

 This message may have a [`~payment-receipt` decorator](../0075-payment-decorators/README.md#payment_receipt) to prove to the Issuer that the potential Holder has satisfied a payment requirement.
 See the [payment section below](#payments-during-credential-exchange).